Season 1, Episode 10: “No Man’s Land – Part Two”

 Howard Prime sits at the bedside of Emily, reading to her as his Other usually would if he were there.
 And if by nothing else other than necessity, the two Howards become one another.
 It’s tragic to see Emily waking up to Howard Prime instead of the man who’s so long waited for her to wake, her real husband Howard.

 This poem from Rainer Maria Rilke – read to Emily by Howard Prime – feels perfectly fitting, resonating with the themes of identity throughout this series so far.

 This all sets up such an interesting bunch of threads for Season 2!
 Counterpart started out strong and ended even stronger than anticipated.
-Such great potential after a really compelling and exciting and unexpected Season 1.
+Such great potential after a really compelling, exciting, and unexpected Season 1.
 Lots of fine acting, too.
-Williams and Simmons both do a fine job with their dual roles, and it’ll be nice to see more of the original Emily in Season 2.
+Williams and Simmons both do a fine job with their dual roles.
+It’ll be nice to see more of the original Emily in Season 2.
 Bring it on.